Projects

 Unlike an instant scroll, a smooth scroll can be interrupted.

-code depend on knowing the outcome of a smooth scroll, and
+knowing the outcome of a smooth scroll, and this information

 Responsive Video Galleries — All video galleries are aware of their